 Starting on January 1, 2014, every U.S. Citizen and legal resident will be required to have qualified health insurance coverage through enrollment in Medicaid, Medicare, Children's Health Insurance Plan (CHIP), employer-based, or individually-purchased insurance plans.
-Those who do not obtain health insurance coverage will be penalized \$95 per person or 1 percent of taxable income in 2014, \$325 per person or 2 percent of taxable income in 2015, and \$695 per person (for a maximum of \$2,085 per family) or 2.5 percent of taxable income in 2016, unless they meet specific exemption criteria.
+Those who do not obtain health insurance coverage will be penalized the greater of \$95 or one percent of taxable income in 2014, \$325 per person or two percent of taxable income in

+2015, and \$695 per person (up to a maximum of \$2,085 per family) or 2.5 percent of taxable income in 2016, unless they meet specific exemption criteria.